 Problem Symptom Possible Solution An error message is displayed when attempting a Client Security administrator function Action The following error message is displayed after trying to perform a Client Security administrator function: ERROR 0197: Invalid Remote change requested.
-Press <f1> to</f1> The ThinkPad supervisor password must be disabled to perform certain Client Security administrator functions.
-Setup To disable the supervisor password, complete the following procedure: Press F1 to access the IBM BIOS Setup Utility.
-2. Enter the current supervisor password.
-3. Enter a blank new supervisor password, and confirm a blank password.
-4. Press Enter.
-5. Press F10 to save and exit.
-Different UVM-aware fingerprint sensor does not work properly Action

-Problem Symptom Possible Solution The IBM ThinkPad computer does not support the interchanging of multiple UVM-aware fingerprint sensors.
+Press <f1> to Setup</f1> The ThinkPad supervisor password must be disabled to perform certain Client Security administrator functions.
+To disable the supervisor password, complete the following procedure: Press F1 to access the IBM BIOS Setup Utility.
+Enter the current supervisor password.
+Enter a blank new supervisor password, and confirm a blank password.
+Press Enter.
+Press Enter.
+Press E10 to save and Different UVM-aware fingerprint sensor does not work properly exit.
+Action The IBM ThinkPad computer does not support the interchanging of multiple UVM-aware fingerprint sensors.
 Do not switch fingerprint sensor models.
 Use the same model when working remotely as when working from a docking station.